 - Company concludes trades

-- Liquidator takes proprietorship of company assets including records and property
+- The liquidator takes the proprietorship of the company, assets, including records and property.

 - Liquidator scrutinizes company affairs

-- Liquidator prepares list of creditors and dues owed
+- The liquidator prepares a list of creditors and dues owed

-- Liquidator prepares list of debtors obliged to contribute to the value of assets
+- The liquidator prepares a list of debtors obliged to contribute to the value of assets

 - Liquidator realizes the value of the assets owned by the company to meet outstanding debts